mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 Users will also be able to open existing views in `Data Explorer` if the query commands and functions used to generate them are supported.

-For a more detailed overview of this feature, read [Views Product Spec](https://wiki.mathesar.org/en/product/specs/2022-01-views).
+Read the [Views Product Spec](https://wiki.mathesar.org/en/product/specs/2022-01-views) for a more in-depth explanation of this feature.

 ## Scenarios